the-events-calendar/tribe-common-styles/README.md

 ## Making Changes

 Making changes to this repository should be done with care.
-As these utilities are the most upstream in Modern Tribe products PostCSS files, modifications to these files can have a cascading effect downstream.
+As these utilities are the most upstream in our products PostCSS files, modifications to these files can have a cascading effect downstream.

 When making any changes, whether they are additions, alterations, or deletions, **consistency** is key.
 Follow naming conventions and groupings so that viewing and editing the files are simple.